 A health insurance policy that is sold through an Exchange, here in Nevada that is the Nevada Health Link.
 The ACA requires Exchanges certification that qualified health plans meet minimum standards contained in the law.
 In Nevada that certification is performed by the Nevada Division of Insurance.

-Review by insurance regulators of proposed premiums and premium increases.
-During the rate review process, regulators will examine proposed premiums to ensure that they are sufficient to pay all claims, that they are not unreasonably high in relation to the benefits being provided, and that they are not unfairly discriminatory to any individual or group of individuals.
+Review by the Division of Insurance of proposed premiums and premium increases.
+During the rate review process proposed premiums are examined to ensure that they are sufficient to pay all claims, that they are not unreasonably high in relation to the benefits being provided, and that they are not unfairly discriminatory to any individual or group of individuals.

 The process of voiding a health plan from its inception usually based on the grounds of material misrepresentation or omission on the application for insurance coverage that would have resulted in a different decision by the health insurer with respect to issuing coverage.
 The ACA prohibits rescissions except in cases of fraud or intentional misrepresentation of a relevant fact.